PapitoSpence/Bank-of-flatiron-codechallenge/README.md

 ## Instructions

-For this project, you’ll be building out a React application that displays a list of your recent bank transactions, among other features.
+In this project, you’ll be building out a React application that displays a list of your recent bank transactions, among other features.

-Part of what this code challenge is testing is your ability to follow given instructions.
-While you will definitely have a significant amount of freedom in how you implement the features, be sure to carefully read the directions for setting up the application.
+P

 ## Setup

 1. Clone the repository

-To clone the repository run git clone from your terminal,use this link
+To clone the repository run git clone from your terminal,using this link

         git@github.com:PapitoSpence/Bank-of-flatiron-codechallenge.git